DOI-BOR/et-demands/docs/tools.rst

 length and cutting information for each ET Zone/crop combination.
 Two summary .csv files are generated:

-  growing_season_full_summary.csv contains information for ET Zone/crop growing season information for each year included in the analysis.
+  'growing_season_full_summary.csv' contains information for ET Zone/crop growing season information for each year included in the analysis.

-  growing_season_mean_annual.csv contains averages of all years included in the analysis.
+  'growing_season_mean_annual.csv' contains averages of all years included in the analysis.
+Both .csv files can be found in the 'growing_season_stats' folder.